hhoke/blog/infinite_mcd.md

 Firstly, what is "just a infinite McDonalds"? "just" is incoherent.
 Every McDonalds is deeply interconnected with its surrounding environment.
 It requires constant shipments of beef and so on, and a constant influx of customers.
 As Derrida once suggested, perhaps there is no outside-McDonalds.
 Or is there?

 Another example may be more instructive: a universe of "just" infinite earths.
 However, the earth as we know it draws its characteristics in relation to the sun.
-Its orbit, the climate, and the most important property of all, the ability to sustain life.
+To name a few: the seasons, the climate in general, and the most important property of all, the ability to sustain life.
 Jeremy England's theory of "dissipation-driven adaptation" suggests that life of some kind is an inevitable consequence of the thermodynamic properties of earth: we are an open system continually bathed in solar rays, in energy from the sun.

 So, our McDonaldsVerse has two problems:
 1) How much of our current world do we need to drag along with us to sustain a coherent McDonalds, and
 2) In what sense is the McDonalds infinite?
 Along which of the many conceivable McDimensions, both of physical and McConfiguration Space?

-There is something we can say without addressing these problems: according to Jeremy England's theory, assuming there is some long-term self-sufficient reaction to bathe the system in exogenous heat, there will be no life.
+There is something we can say without addressing these problems: according to Jeremy England's theory, unless there is some long-term self-sufficient reaction to bathe the system in exogenous heat, there will be no life.
 Let's just assume we have a totally sterile, animal-free McDonalds, because that's cooler than what OP said.
-Whether we see life or not depends on whether someone remembers to turn the stove off or not before the creators leave the 'Verse.
+Whether we see life or not depends on whether someone leaves the stove on or not before the creators leave the 'Verse.